oslabs-beta/RTConnect/README.md

  2. Create your server — you have the option of using an http server or setting up a more secure connection by implementing an https server in order to set up a WebSocket secure connection.

-(Note: Setting up an https server will require a few extra steps and instructions will be at the end of this article.)
+(Note: Setting up an https server will require a few extra steps. <a href="https://adamtheautomator.com/https-nodejs/">Instructions on how to set up an https server</a>)

 3. Import the RTConnect Signaling Channel class/module and instantiate the RTConnect Signaling Channel.
 Pass in your http or https server as an argument.